danielcaldas/oldblog/_posts/2019-01-20-debugging-javascript-with-vscode.markdown

 ### Redux DevTools

-> ⚠️ Although this setup is very useful it adds a considerable overhead to your development setup.
-Maybe in the future better integrations (maybe natively integrated with the IDE) will come up, or maybe there's already some better integration that I might not be aware of, please comment this page if that's the case.
+> ⚠️ Although this setup is handy it adds considerable overhead to your development setup.
+Maybe in the future, better integrations (maybe natively integrated with the IDE) will be available, or maybe there's already some better integration that I might not be aware of, please comment this page if that's the case.

 If you're using <a href="https://redux.js.org/" target="_blank" title="a predictable state container for javascript apps">Redux</a> there is a strong possibility that you're debugging your application state with <a href="https://marketplace.visualstudio.com/items?itemName=jingkaizhao.vscode-redux-devtools" target="_blank" title="vscode redux devtools wrapper">Redux DevTools</a>.
 Wouldn't it be nice to run the Redux DevTools on a VS Code tab, along side with your shinny new debugger? 😎